On the distance sets spanned by sets of dimension $d/2$ in $\mathbb{R}^d$: Preliminaries

 \subsection{Energy}

 Recall that the Riesz $s$-energy of $\mu\in\cM(\R^d)$ is

 We will often appeal to the following close connection between finiteness of the $s$-energy and a $t$-Frostman condition for $t<s$.
-See e.g. see e.g. \cite[Chapter 8]{Mattila95} for the simple proof. \begin{lemma} Let $\mu\in\cM(\R^d)$. \begin{enumerate} \item If $\cE_s(\mu)<\infty$, then for all $\e>0$ there are $C>0$ and a compact set $X$ such that $\mu(X)\ge (1-\e)|\mu|$ and
+See e.g. \cite[Chapter 8]{Mattila95} for the simple proof. \begin{lemma} Let $\mu\in\cM(\R^d)$. \begin{enumerate} \item If $\cE_s(\mu)<\infty$, then for all $\e>0$ there are $C>0$ and a compact set $X$ such that $\mu(X)\ge (1-\e)|\mu|$ and

 \item Conversely, if